-Through our market-leading photochemical etching service, we are uniquely placed to meet the industry’s trend towards miniaturisation, speed and economy.
+Through our market-leading chemical etching service, we are uniquely placed to meet the industry’s trend towards miniaturisation, speed and economy.

 Using digital and easily re-iterated tooling, rather than expensive and time-consuming steel tools, photo etching fits the low-risk product development strategy adopted by many electronics manufacturers.

 Economical, versatile volume supply

 Precision Micro has the resources to compete on a global scale, and the capability to meet world-class levels of product quality, productivity, competitiveness and continuous improvement.